Unity-Technologies/ROS-TCP-Connector/com.unity.robotics.visualizations/Documentation~/README.md

 ### Point Clouds

 Similar to the Visualization Settings, point cloud visualizations are highly customizable.
-Settings for these message visualizers (PointCloud, LaserScan, etc.) will be saved during runtime.
+Settings for these visualizers (PointCloud, LaserScan, etc.) will be saved during runtime.
 For more information on this, you can check out the [TEMP link] [base SettingsBasedVisualizer](../Editor/SettingsBasedVisualizerEditor.cs) class, as well as read more about Unity's [ScriptableObjects](https://docs.unity3d.com/Manual/class-ScriptableObject.html).

 The standard settings are provided in ScriptableObjects.
 Default settings are provided in the [TEMP link] [`Resources/VisualizerSettings`](https://github.com/Unity-Technologies/ROS-TCP-Connector/tree/laurie/JoySettings/com.unity.robotics.visualizations/Runtime/DefaultVisualizers/Sensor/ScriptableObjects) directory, and can be created by right-clicking in the Project window under `Create > Robotics > Sensor Visualizers`.
 After being created, this configuration can be dragged and dropped into the component's Inspector field `Visualizer settings,` or selected by clicking on the small circle to the right of the field.